 This survey was funded by the Preschool Development Grant B-5 (PDG B-5).
 It was led by Dr. Paul Lanier at the Jordan Institute for Families at the UNC School of Social Work and Katherine Bryant, program coordinator for the UNC Center for Maternal and Infant Health, with support from Elizabeth Nicholls, a graduate student at the School of Social Work.
 The evaluation team partnered with the Carolina Survey Research Laboratory (CSRL) in the Department of Biostatistics at the UNC Gillings School of Public Health.
 An electronic survey was distributed to a key stakeholder contact list developed with support from PDG B-5 partners; a universal survey link was then shared on social media channels for the UNC School of Social Work and NC DHHS and through fliers at the 2019 NC Summit on Child Health at Duke University.

-Click here to read the Full Report.
+Click here to read the 2020 Data User Roundtable Report.

 To learn more, please email Paul Lanier (firstname.lastname@example.org) or Katherine Bryant (Katherine_Bryant@med.unc.edu) at the Jordan Institute for Families in the School of Social Work at the University of North Carolina at Chapel Hill.